Authored by the expert who managed and guided the team behind the Italy Property Pack

 What is the 10-year property price prediction for Italy as of 2026?

-The projected average annual appreciation rate over the next 10 years in Italy is approximately 2.5% to 3% per year, which is modest by global standards but consistent with Italy's mature, low-volatility property market.
+The projected average annual appreciation rate for Italy over the next 10 years is about 3% per year in nominal terms.

 What long-term economic factors will shape property prices in Italy?